ML4BM-Lab/DeepRBP/README.md

     <img src="images/methods_deepsf.png" width="700" alt="PDF Image">
 </p>

 Alternative splicing plays a pivotal role in various biological processes.
 In the context of cancer, aberrant splicing patterns can lead to disease progression and treatment resistance.
 Understanding the regulatory mechanisms underlying alternative splicing is crucial for elucidating disease mechanisms and identifying potential therapeutic targets.
-We present DeepRBP, a deep learning (DL) based framework to identify potential RNA-binding proteins (RBP)-Gene regulation pairs for further in-vitro validation.
-DeepRBP is composed of a DL model that predicts transcript abundance given RBP and gene expression data coupled with an explainability module that computes informative RBP-
+We present DeepRBP, a deep learning (DL)-based framework to identify potential RNA-binding protein (RBP)-Gene regulation pairs for further *in-vitro* validation.
+DeepRBP is composed of:

-Gene scores using DeepLIFT.
-We show that the proposed framework is able to identify known RBP-Gene regulations, demonstrating its applicability to identify new ones.
+1. **Prediction module:** A DL model that predicts transcript abundance given RBP and gene expression data.
+2. **Explainability module:** Computes informative RBP-Gene scores using DeepLIFT.

+Why Use DeepRBP?
+Experimental methods like CLIP are expensive, labor-intensive, and require prior knowledge of the target RBP.
+DeepRBP offers a computational alternative, predicting regulatory interactions without these constraints.
+This approach is cost-effective, scalable, and capable of uncovering complex multi-RBP interactions often missed by traditional methods.

+DeepRBP has been validated on cancer datasets like TCGA, revealing potential novel regulatory relationships in AML, KICH, and HCC.
+---

 ## Installation
 To install **DeepRBP**, follow these steps: